Protecting your interests

 You make our University the success it is.
 We’re working hard to protect your interests and benefits.

-We have been listening to your feedback on the issues which affect you, as a valued member of our University.
+We continue to listen to your feedback on the issues which affect you, as a valued member of our University.
 We have been focusing our efforts on a number of key areas which we know are important to you:

 There is more to do, but we are committed to continuing the progress we have made relating to these areas, and others.
 Read on to learn about the improvements we’ve been making.